-It's definitely interesting, we've seen bits of Americans on the screen as you guys have done, but have you guys started to pick up any phrases or habits from each other or any interesting misunderstandings?
+Have any of you started to pick up any phrases or habits from each other, or had any interesting misunderstandings?

 Philip: Kim knows a lot of swear words which she got courtesy from me unfortunately and in fact she has one in the show, can't remember which episode it is but she uses the word to describe the Mayor as a complete “knob-jockey”.

-Kim: And I say it with an accent, because I'm that much of a beast of an accent.
+Kim: And I say it with an accent, because I'm that much of a beast with an accent.

 Philip: She does the line beautifully, it is so funny.
 I think it stayed in that she said it.
 It's just a nice little moment that we don't expect her to know that word.
 It's funny, it's a fun moment.